carrved/voidsploit/README.md

-# voidsploit
+# voidsploit BETA

-a gui exploit for fellow road blocks script kiddies (wip)
+a epic gui exploit for fellow script kiddies
+(still wip, lots of bugs 🗿)

+dont skid or demise and despair